murobar2/ECE470Project/README.md

 # Rover main script
-Name: Threaded child script: Robotnik
+Script Name: Threaded child script: Robotnik
 Description: The main drive script for the base of the rover that controls the "random drive" and the function for the rover to approach a sample when it has been identified.

 The main rover script has two functions currently: wait and sysCall_threadmain.